mobilesns/PingBot/README.md

 Please execute the /msg command before the /test command.

-After stopping the message sending by the /stop command the /msg and /testcommands can be exectued again.
+After stopping the message sending by the /stop command the /msg and /test commands can be exectued again.

 In the top directory:
 - Clean and build PingBot - $mvn clean install dependency:copy-dependencies